Mino260806/MessengerPro/README.md

 - Use default camera app instead of messenger integrated camera

-- Is a <u>Tasker Plugin</u> which adds useful events (message received, typing indicator received, ...) and exclusive actions (send message, react to message, ...)
+- Is a <ins>Tasker Plugin</ins> which adds useful events (message received, typing indicator received, ...) and exclusive actions (send message, react to message, ...)

 - ...
 Be Pro 😎